meonkeys/mesos-doc-test/Running-Hadoop-on-Mesos.md

 We have ported version 0.20.2 of Hadoop to run on Mesos.
 Most of the Mesos port is implemented by a pluggable Hadoop scheduler, which communicates with Mesos to receive nodes to launch tasks on.
 However, a few small additions to Hadoop's internal APIs are also required.

-The ported version of Hadoop is included in the Mesos directory tree under `frameworks/hadoop-0.20.2`.
+The ported version of Hadoop is included in the Mesos project under `frameworks/hadoop-0.20.2`.
 However, if you want to patch your own version of Hadoop to add Mesos support, you can also use the patch located at `frameworks/hadoop-0.20.2/hadoop-mesos.patch`.
 This patch should apply on any 0.20.* version of Hadoop, and is also likely to work on Hadoop distributions derived from 0.20, such as Cloudera's or Yahoo!'s.

 To run Hadoop on Mesos, you need to take the following steps:
 <ol>